 String A.E.I.O.U. in Graz

 There are a lot of signs in Graz mentioning the string A.E.I.O.U.
-Habsburg Emperor Frederick III used this vocals for marking his buildings while staying in Graz.
+Habsburg Emperor Frederick III used these vocals to mark his buildings while staying in Graz.
 The meaning of this string is still unsolved.
 [German]

 Town pharmacy in Knittelfeld